AllAboutCircuits/C-BISCUIT/doc/articles/03_crowbar.md

 _1 ms transient analysis simulation (click for full size)_

-From the transient analysis, we can see that once the input voltage reaches just about 6V, the Zener breaks down and the TRIAC gate voltage falls to 1.8V this is below the gate threshold voltage for Q3 operation and so we can safely assume that the TRIAC will start conducting and latch open until the fuse blows.
+From the transient analysis, we can see that once the input voltage reaches just about 6 V, the Zener breaks down and the TRIAC gate voltage falls to 1.8 V this is below the gate threshold voltage for Q3 operation and so we can safely assume that the TRIAC will start conducting and latch until the fuse blows.

 ## Layout